 3. Complete Your Paperwork For Trucking

-Submit a BOC-3 form: You must name an FMCSA representative who resides in each state where you conduct business if you are a trucking company.
-The agent is qualified to receive and deliver court or legal documentation on your behalf once appointed.
+Submit a BOC-3 form: You must name a Federal Motor Carrier Safety Administration (FMCSA) representative in each state where you conduct business if you are a trucking company.
+Once appointed, the agent is qualified to receive and deliver court or legal documentation on your behalf.

-Get a Motor Carrier license application: For the FMCSA to issue you an MC number, you will often need to present basic papers including identification evidence, bank statements, and details about your liability insurance.
+Get a Motor Carrier license application: For the FMCSA to issue you an MC number, you will often need to present important papers, including identification evidence, bank statements, and details about your liability insurance.

 You must include a $300 application fee with your application for a motor carrier authority.

 Get Unified Carrier registered: This is mandatory if you intend to operate beyond state lines.
-Commercial vehicles that travel interstate must be registered with UCR, which is a statutory requirement.
+Commercial vehicles traveling interstate must be registered with UCR, a statutory requirement.

 Each year by December 31st, drivers who transport goods over state boundaries must renew their UCR.

-Get a licence to drive commercially: As long as the truck has the specified vehicle weight rating, owners of box trucks are not necessarily required to gain a commercial driver’s licence.
+Get a license to drive commercially: As long as the truck has the specified vehicle weight rating, owners of box trucks are not necessarily required to gain a commercial driver’s license.

 First-time business owners who intend to drive the vehicle themselves or employ drivers will benefit from being able to assess a larger pool of applicants as a result of this.